 5. Set expectations for improvement - According to the Harvard Business Review, 72% of employees believe that negative feedback would help them improve their performance.
 Therefore, giving the employee the feedback, along with expectations for improvement, will hopefully yield the results you’re looking for.

 6. Deliver the write-up in person - Have a formal, in-person meeting with the employee in question where you discuss your concerns, policies, and next steps.
 At the end of the meeting, have the employee sign something confirming that they have received and read the form.

 7. Follow up - After the write-up is given to the employee, the disciplinary process doesn’t end.
-It’s important to consistently follow up with the employee to ensure that proper action is being taken to improve their behaviour.
-You’ll have to make important decisions based on whether the employee’s behaviour improves, so keeping track of their behaviour after the fact is so essential.
+It’s important to consistently follow up with the employee to ensure that proper action is being taken to improve their behavior.
+You’ll have to make important decisions based on whether the employee’s behavior improves, so keeping track of their behavior after the fact is so essential.

 5 effective templates of employee write-up forms

 Here are 5 effective templates you can use for your employee write-up:

 (Templates courtesy of templatelab.com)